oceanumeric/oceanumeric.github.io/docs/_blogs/guide-to-patent.md

 Number | 716 | 415 | 88 | 1219

-In total, we got 1219 patent documents from different patent offices.
+__Over counted or under counted?__ In total, we got 1219 patent documents from different patent offices.
 However, the same patent could be filed in different offices.
 In our case, we need to check whether there are duplicates for our entity - _AIRBUS DEFENCE AND SPACE GMBH_.
 For instance, among 1219 patents,